projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-console.rst

 Virtual UART
 ************

-Currently UART 16550 is owned by the hypervisor itself and used for debugging purposes.
+UART 16550 is owned by the hypervisor itself and used for debugging purposes.
 Properties are configured by hypervisor command line.
 Hypervisor emulates a UART device with 0x3F8 address to Service VM that acts as the console of Service VM with these features: